meverett1167/bados-sg-agility-2018/docs/bados/module3.rst

 Summarizing Key Points
 ^^^^^^^^^^^^^^^^^^^^^^^^
-After reviewing several options for both Stress-based and Behavioral DoS features, the goal of this section is to call out some key points which might be overlooked reviewing configuration options:
+After reviewing several options for both Stress-based and Behavioral DoS features, the goal of this section is to call out some key points which might be overlooked when reviewing configuration options:

    * All DoS features are complementary to |awaf| web application firewall (WAF) and bot protection features.
-DoS features mitigate traffic that exceed a certain rate, or induce server-side stress.
-This traffic is, many times, is completely legitimate traffic which will not trigger a WAF block.
+DoS features mitigate traffic that exceeds a certain rate or induces server-side stress.
+This traffic is, many times, completely legitimate traffic which will not trigger a WAF block.

    * Heavy URL, TPS-based DoS, Stress-based DoS, and Behavioral DoS features can all be configured concurrently, complementing one another, or separate and independent of one another.

    * Both Stress-based and Behavioral DoS protection features continually monitor application server performance for signs of server stress.
 Both features will consider server stress as a key component in detecting an attack, and neither will trigger a mitigation if the server is perceived to be healthy.

    * Stress-based and TPS based DoS features can detect DoS attacks across a pre-defined set of detection criteria (source IP, URL, device ID, geolocation, site).
-Behavioral DoS is not constrained to a pre-defined set of detection criteria.
-Behavioral DoS is self adjusting dynamic DoS defense system which can detect DoS across hundreds of traffic predicates.
-As a result, Behavioral DoS, which is much more affective in mitigating multi-vector layer seven DoS attacks which mutate over time.
-Conversly, TPS and/or Stress-based DoS features are much better at defining specific rate limits for traffic entering your application.
+Behavioral DoS is not constrained to a pre-defined set of detection criteria, but instead is a self adjusting dynamic DoS defense system which can detect DoS across hundreds of traffic predicates.
+As a result, Behavioral DoS, is much more effective in mitigating multi-vector layer seven DoS attacks which mutate over time.
+Conversely, TPS and/or Stress-based DoS features are much better at defining specific rate limits for traffic entering your application.